zextras/tech-doc/source/carbonio/_management/backup.rst

      usage in external backup
                      server: server2

-Since each |carbonio| Bucket is identified by a prefix, you can use the combination of  bucket credentials and |carbonio| bucket prefix to uniquely identify and store multiple |carbonio| Buckets within a single ObjectStorage Bucket.
+Since each |carbonio| bucket is identified by a prefix, you can use the combination of bucket credentials and |carbonio| bucket prefix to uniquely identify and store multiple |carbonio| buckets within a single ObjectStorage bucket.

-In other words, the same *Amazon S3 Bucket*, you could define several
-|carbonio| Buckets, to be used both for Powerstore HSM and Backup
+In other words, on the same *Amazon S3 Bucket*, you could define several |carbonio| Buckets, to be used both for HSM and Backup

 .. _objectstorage_backup_in_a_multi_mailbox_environment: